mohseninima/RCAC_cpp/docs/1_GettingStarted.md

 Putting it all together
 ------------------------
-Below is an example of using RCAC to control a 2x2 MIMO system with 4th order controller using 3 markov parameters
+Below is an example of using RCAC to control a 2x2 2nd order MIMO system to follow a step command with a 4th order controller using 3 markov parameters

 ~~~~~~~~~~~~~~~~~~~{.cpp}
 #include "Eigen/Core"